 Monica “Dr. mOe” Anderson, D.D.S., President & Founder

-Monica “Dr. mOe” Anderson is the Dental Director at a nonprofit organization, a bestselling author, widely published journalist, and motivational speaker.
+Monica “Dr. mOe” Anderson is the Director of Clinical Management for a national dental benefits administrator, a bestselling author, widely published journalist, and motivational speaker.
 She has a Doctor of Dental Surgery degree from the University of Minnesota School Dentistry and a B.A. in Biology from Baylor University.
 She has served on numerous nonprofit boards, committees, and advisory boards.
 Her volunteer involvement focuses primarily on education, children/women’s issues, health, and economic development.

 Some of her current and past community service commitments are: Lifeworks, the Arlington Sports Facilities Development Authority, the Junior Leagues of Minneapolis, MN and Arlington, TX, the Baylor University Alumni Board, Communities in Schools, and Big Sisters.
 This Texas native has participated in numerous leadership development programs, including, Leadership Austin Experience, St. David’s Institute for Learning, Leadership Arlington (TX), and the Junior League’s Community Leadership Training.
-Dr. mOe is a member of the Academy of General Dentistry, Women of Austin Dental Study Club, Texas Writers League, National Black MBA Association, and the National Council of Negro Women.
+Dr. mOe is a member of the Academy of General Dentistry, Greater Mt Zion Church, the National Black MBA Association, Austin Chapter, and the National Council of Negro Women.
 She is a third generation member of Zeta Phi Beta Sorority, Inc., a proud mother of two and a grandmother.
 She has lived in Austin since 2008.